bogdanmic/dev-scripts/README.md

 - Install **git, git-flow**
   - Configure  GIT
   - Setup GitHub SSH key
-  - Clone all your GitHub repositories (max 200)
+  - Clone all your GitHub repositories (3 api requests of 100 each)
   - Configure your Terminal prompt for GIT
-- Install **filezilla, vlc, virtualbox, firefox, vim, net-tools**
+- Install **filezilla, vlc, firefox, vim, net-tools**
 - Install **chrome** browser
 - Install **skype**
 - Install **dbeaver** (sql client)
-- Install **numix-icon-theme-circle** this is just a icon theme I like :)
+- Install **numix-icon-theme-circle** this is just a icon theme I like, suited for a dock setup
+- Install **papirus-icon-theme** this is just a icon theme I like, suited for a classic setup
 - Install **docker, docker-compose**
   - Add aliases for docker consul(**dconsul,econsul**),
   docker postgresql(**dpostgres**), docker pgadmin4(**dpgadmin**)